-JWC International, along with our distributor in Northern Ireland, Williams Industrial Services, (WIS) were invited by Michael McAlary, Functional Manager within Waste Water Services, Northern Ireland Water Limited (NIW) to conduct a site survey at Moygashel WwTW (1,100 l/sec inlet flow) in Dungannon where they were experiencing repeated operational and maintenance issues with the existing Fine Band Screens and Screenings Handling Equipment.
+JWC International, along with our distributor in Northern Ireland, Williams Industrial Services, (WIS) was invited by Michael McAlary, Functional Manager within Waste Water Services, Northern Ireland Water Limited (NIW) to conduct a site survey at Moygashel WwTW (1,100 l/sec inlet flow) in Dungannon where they were experiencing repeated operational and maintenance issues with the existing Fine Band Screens and Screenings Handling Equipment.

-The cause of these problems included, amongst others, the first flush surcharge from the gravity main after heavy rain fall, flowing immediately onto the 6mm Inlet Band Screens, over loading the screens and causing them to blind.
-This was occurring 3-4 times a week requiring operator call outs and manual labour to clean them, especially in the winter months.
+The cause of these problems included, amongst others, the first flush surcharge from the gravity main after heavy rainfall, flowing immediately onto the 6mm Inlet Band Screens, overloading the screens and causing them to blind.
+This was occurring 3-4 times a week requiring operator call-outs and manual labour to clean them, especially in the winter months.

-The lack of effectiveness of the existing Inlet Screens in coping with the peaking factor from first flush has resulted in screenings being forced through the entire waste water process.
+The lack of effectiveness of the existing Inlet Screens in coping with the peaking factor from first flush has resulted in screenings being forced through the entire wastewater process.
 NIW had estimated that there was on average, an additional resource requirement of 16 man-hours per week.

-A solution was proposed to Michael McAlary, recommending the installation of the JWCI Channel Monster Heavy Duty Grinders to precondition the full flow and protect the screens from overload and damage by essentially acting as a control buffer.
+A solution was proposed to Michael McAlary, recommending the installation of the JWCI Channel Monster heavy duty grinders to precondition the full flow and protect the screens from overload and damage by essentially acting as a control buffer.

 The Channel Monster consists of two rotating drums feeding the captured solids into a heavy duty grinder.
-This grinding process effectively controls the rate at which the solids hit the screen and at the same time reduces them to a smaller, uniform particle size, releasing the faecal matter to allow it to remain in the flow and not removed by the screen.
+This grinding process effectively controls the rate at which the solids hit the screen and at the same time reduces them to smaller, uniform particle size, releasing the faecal matter to allow it to remain in the flow and not be removed by the screen.

 The entire installation was project managed by JWCI, with the mechanical and electrical installation undertaken by WIS and was completed in less than one working day.